Are Couriers Failing Small Businesses? A Call for Better Delivery Options

 A major rethink of business practice is in order for each company I believe.

 Pay fair wages to attract long-term, career-minded staff.
-Ease them in gently but tell them from the beginning that they will be expected to make 200 drops plus 20 collections a day by the end of 30 days.
+Ease them in gently but tell them from the beginning that they will be expected to make 150 drops plus 20 collections stops a day by the end of 30 days or whatever your quota for urban and rural areas is.
 Allow them to:

 - Build up to the minimum delivery expectation gradually,